GoSecure/xxe-workshop/codelabs/index.md

 Positive
 : To read the `.svn/wc.db`, you have two options.
 You can either loaded it with a SQLite client or simply look at it in a text editor.
 The first option would scale better with large repository history.

+For the `.svn/wc.db` file extracted, we can see filenames are exposed including some pages we did not know exist!

 #### Hidden page